Vicktor007/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19.a-z- Replace all characters A and c from input to Z and e respectively.
 20.a script that removes all letters c and C from input. reversing
+22- a script that displays all users and their home directories, sorted by users.